 Nickel Metal Hydride

-Most of the current best-selling passenger EVs use nickel metal hydride (NiMH) for the rechargeable battery as it has a specific energy nearly double that of lead acid batteries.
-However they also typically cost three times more than lead acid batteries [1.1].
+Most of the current best-selling passenger EVs use nickel metal hydride (NiMH) for the rechargeable battery as it has a specific energy nearly double that of lead acid batteries at 30-80 Wh kg-1.
+However they also typically cost at least three times more than lead acid batteries, 1.4-2.8 Wh $-1 compared to 5-8 Wh $-1.[1.1].

 One of the concerns of NiMH batteries is their high rare earth metal content, with estimates between 2.17-3.5 kg per EV battery pack.
-The mining of rare earth metals has potentially similar political and environmental issues to the extraction of oil, with Europe importing 90% of its supply due to its own limited resources.
-Price increases have led to the total cost of rare earth materials in NiMH batteries increasing by 3000% from the end of 2005 to June 2011.
-This has resulted in most technologies that are thought of as environmentally friendly trying to move away from their dependence on rare earth materials [1.10].
+The mining of rare earth metals has potentially similar political and environmental issues to the extraction of petrol, with Europe importing 90% of its supply due to its own limited resources.
+Price increases have led to the total cost of rare earth materials in NiMH batteries increasing by 3000% from the end of 2005 to June 2011 [1.14].
+This has resulted in most technologies that are thought of as environmentally friendly trying to move away from their dependence on rare earth materials [1.14].

 Lithium ion

 Previously it was believed that lithium ion batteries (LIB) would be unobtainable for commercial electric vehicles in the immediate future due to their high costs [1.1].
-However with their price falling more rapidly than previously predicted it is likely they could eventually surpass NiMH usage with a number of the best-selling passenger EVs having already adapted the technology.
-The higher specific energy of LIBs compared to NiMH and Pb-A certainly makes Li-ion an attractive option, however with such a rapidly growing technology it is important to consider its waste management and disposal.
-With the high likelihood of all EVs using LIBs by 2025 predicted estimates of the number of LIBs entering the waste stream annually by 2020 in the US alone range between 30-500 million cells.
+However with their price falling more rapidly than previously predicted it is likely they could eventually surpass NiMH usage with a number of the best-selling passenger EVs having already adapted the technology [1.15].

+The exceedingly higher specific energy of LIBs, 160 Wh kg-1 [1.1] compared to NiMH and PbA, certainly makes the former an attractive option, however with such a rapidly growing technology it is important to consider its waste management and disposal.
+With the high likelihood of all EVs using LIBs by 2025 [1.15] predicted estimates of the number of LIBs entering the waste stream annually by 2020 in the US alone range between 30-500 million cells [1.15].
 Without appropriate recycling and waste management regulations LIBs pose an environmental risk due to their content of copper, nickel, lithium and carbonaceous materials such as graphite and carbon black.
 It is estimated that 42% of the materials, such as aluminium, copper and nickel, which make up the LIBs waste stream are currently recyclable while 48% are made of non-recyclable materials.
-The remaining 10% includes lithium and manganese, two high value components that are not currently recovered from redundant batteries [1.11].
+The remaining 10% includes lithium and manganese, two high value components that are not currently recovered from redundant batteries [1.15].

 With the high predicted projection of EVs containing LIBs and their limited recycling facilities, access to, and the availability of, lithium resources becomes highly important.
 While the planetary levels of lithium can easily cope with the increasing demand, when considering current production levels, the amount of available lithium is deemed inadequate for EV growth.
-Regardless of production rates, as with rare earth metals, Europe’s own lithium resources are limited with their ownership only accounting for 3% [1.12].
+Regardless of production rates, as with rare earth metals, Europe’s own lithium resources are limited with their ownership only accounting for 3% [1.16].